532343lk/ARTS_PLUS_PLUS/README.md

 - Tuning.py is used to tune the hyperparameters of the model
 - Train.py is used to train the model
 - Test.py is used to test the model on a variety of dataset

+# Requirements

+The two separate projects/folders require different versions of python, as well as different package versions.
+The ARTS++ project requires python 3.9, whereas HAABSA++ requires python 3.11.
+Some packages must be installed via conda, otherwise they will not work.
+Thus, it is recommended to create two separate virtual environments, one for ARTS++ with python 3.9 and one for HAABSA++ with python 3.11.
+The specific package requirements are listed in the requirements.txt files in ARTS++ and HAABSA++ folders separately.